-2. Facial biometrics.
+- Facial biometrics.
 Travelers should be prepared to have their photo taken by a CBP officer during the enhanced inspections process at entry.
 Known as Simplified Arrival, travelers now have their identity verified through a secure, touchless facial biometrics process that further secures and streamline travel into the United States.
 The biometric facial comparison process only takes a few seconds and is more than 98 percent accurate while protecting travelers’ privacy.
 U.S. citizens can voluntarily participate in the facial biometric process.
-More information on CBP’s use of facial biometrics and the opt out process for U.S. citizens can be found here.
+More information on CBP’s use of facial biometrics and the opt out process for U.S. citizens can be found on the Biometrics site.

 Biological materials that may require permits issued by the U.S. Department of Agriculture (USDA) and the Centers for Disease Control and Prevention (CDC)

 - Pets, specifically birds and dogs, accompanying travelers in various capacities that carry the potential of introducing foreign animal diseases to the U.S. or other public health concerns

 - Avoid counterfeits.
 Be cautious when buying from street vendors or other illegitimate shops while on vacation.
 These items often support criminal activity, violate intellectual property rights, and can be unsafe for consumers.
 More information on intellectual property rights can be found on the Intellectual Property Rights page.
 Note that CBP officers can inspect you and your belongings without a warrant.